FAQs

 Exercise type Why it matters Examples

-Aerobic exercise Supports heart, lungs, stamina, and energy Walking, cycling, swimming
+Aerobic exercise Supports heart, lungs, stamina and daily energy Walking, cycling, swimming, water walking

-Strength training Helps maintain muscle, bone health, and function Sit-to-stands, step-ups, bands, weights
+Strength training Helps maintain muscle, bone health and daily function Sit-to-stands, step-ups, heel raises, bands, weights

-How can a physiotherapist help with exercise over 50?
+How can a physiotherapist or exercise physiologist help?

 Related articles